Winter Sown Seeds Have Germinated!

 When the seedlings look healthy and are strong enough to be handled by their stems, you can transplant them into their final garden space.
 If you’re in doubt about whether they’re ready for that, let them grow on.

 As different plant types grow at different speeds, there is no general recommendation for transplanting time.
 Seedlings of cucumbers and other cucurbits grow quickly, whereas seedlings of Basil and lettuces grow slowly.
 As long as the seedlings are happy and healthy in the container, there’s no rush to transplant.

 Transplanting on a cool, cloudy day is always best.
-If it’s a sunny day, you can always put a cardboard tent over the transplants which gives them respite from the sun and is still open at the sides for airflow.
+If it’s a sunny day, you can always put a cardboard tent over the transplants which give them respite from the sun and is still open at the sides for airflow.
 I have left this shelter on for over a week at times.

 So that’s it.
 Really nothing to it once you get the hang of it.

-With some careful attention during the first stages of growth of your winter sown seedlings, you can ensure those seedlings will grow into healthy plants that will be a great addition to your garden!
+With some careful attention during the first stages of growth of your winter-sown seedlings, you can ensure those seedlings will grow into healthy plants that will be a great addition to your garden!

 Where to go next!